zhouhuashan/onnxruntime/docs/IR.md

 The Common IR is an open specification that consists of the following
 components:

-1)  Definition of anextensible computation graph model.
+1)  Definition of an extensible computation graph model.

 2)  Built-in operators and standard data types.